 - How to Unlock Your Car Door with a Shoelace in 10 Seconds

 - How to Unlock Your Car with a Shoelace (Illustrated Guide)

-Obviously this method won't work for cars that have the locking mechanisms on the side of the door, but if you have a knob at the top of your door (like in the screenshots above), you have a great chance of getting this to work.
+This method won't work for cars that have the locking mechanisms on the side of the door, but if you have a knob at the top of your door (like in the screenshots above), you have a great chance of getting this to work.

 As long as you can pry the top part of your car door open at least a little bit, you can use a wooden wedge, air wedge, and a rod to unlock your car.
 Grab the wooden wedge first and slide it in through the top part of the door.
 To not damage the paint, put a cover (preferably plastic) around the wedge.

 Slide the air wedge in next to the wooden wedge and pump air into it to create more separation between the car and the door.
 Push in the wooden wedge the most you can until you have a sizable gap.
 Finally, slide the rod in through the door gap and carefully unlock your door via the locking mechanism on the side.

 If you don't have an air wedge, you could probably get by without it.
 It'll be harder to do, but the following video makes it look easy.

 If you have the locking mechanism up top instead of on the side, you can use a strip of plastic instead, which may be easier than a shoelace.
 You will still need to pry the door open somehow, with or without an air wedge.